Updated: April 2026

 Is Welland or Thorold better for investors?

 Both suit different investment profiles.
-Welland benefits from Niagara College rental demand and lower acquisition costs.
-Thorold benefits from Brock University proximity and slightly stronger resale liquidity.
-Welland offers better yield potential on a per-dollar-invested basis.
-Thorold offers better long-term capital appreciation potential given its proximity to St. Catharines and Brock.
-Speak with a qualified financial advisor before making any investment decision.
+Specifically, Welland benefits from Niagara College rental demand and lower acquisition costs, which supports stronger yield potential on a per-dollar-invested basis.
+By contrast, Thorold benefits from Brock University proximity and significant population growth, which supports better long-term capital appreciation potential.
+However, speak with a qualified financial advisor and accountant before making any investment decision.

 Keith & Françoise Real Estate Team